-As the painful process of recovery begins for those whose homes have been damaged or destroyed in recent tornadoes or winter storms in Alabama, Georgia, Florida, Texas, Louisiana, or Mississippi, the focus will be on photographing and removing debris, inventorying losses, negotiating insurance payments and grieving.
+As the painful process of recovery begins for those whose homes have been damaged or destroyed by tornadoes, storms, or flooding in Alabama, Arkansas, Georgia, Florida, Louisiana, Mississippi, Missouri, Oklahoma, or Texas the focus will be on photographing and removing debris, inventorying losses, negotiating insurance payments and grieving.

 In the months ahead, impacted residents will have to plow through paperwork and make important financial decisions.
 The word most commonly used to describe people's mind set after a natural disaster is "overwhelmed."
 While insurance payments can't bring back cherished mementos, they are critically important on the Road to Recovery.

 UP offers tips, information, sample letters and tools to help each person recover the full amount they're entitled to and avoid and solve problems during the insurance claim adjustment process.
 Our resources draw on the personal and professional expertise of our volunteers and staff, many of whom lost homes in past disasters.
 UP does not sell insurance, give legal advice or represent individuals in claim matters.
 Rest assured, our information and resources are designed to help you, the consumer...no catch, no hidden agenda.

 This site will be updated regularly.

 SPECIAL NOTE: The America Bar Association's Young Lawyer's Division Disaster Legal Services Program is providing free legal help to victims of Missouri flooding in partnership with FEMA.
 United Policyholders is an official resource for the DLS Program.
 Call 1-800-829-4128 for help.

 First steps to getting oriented and organized: